juju-solutions/bigdata-community/getstarted.md

 ## Contact

-You can find us in `#juju` on `irc.freenode.net`, or feel free to email our list at <bigdata@lists.ubuntu.com>.
+You can find us in `#juju` on `irc.freenode.net`, or feel free to email/join our [list](https://lists.ubuntu.com/mailman/listinfo/bigdata).
 We look forward to hearing from you!